The US government has a new policy for terminating international students' legal status

 “This just gave them carte blanche to have the State Department revoke a visa and then deport those students even if they’ve done nothing wrong,” Banias said.

-Many of the students who had visas revoked or lost their legal status said they had only minor infractions on their record, including driving infractions.
+Many of the students who had visas revoked or lost their legal status said they had only minor infractions on their record, including traffic violations.
 Some did not know why they were targeted at all.

 Lawyers for the government provided some explanation at a hearing Tuesday in the case of Banias' client Akshar Patel, an international student studying information systems in Texas.
 Patel's status was terminated — and then reinstated — this month, and he is seeking a preliminary court ruling to keep him from being deported.